-A payment dispute, or chargeback, occurs when a cardholder contacts their card-issuing bank to request a payment reversal when they believe a payment is not valid.
-For instance, if they were charged twice for the same item, the item was not delivered correctly, or the charge itself is fraudulent.
+A payment dispute, or chargeback, occurs when a cardholder contacts their card-issuing bank to request a payment reversal when they believe a payment isn't valid.
+For instance, if they were charged twice for the same item, the item wasn't delivered correctly, or the charge itself is fraudulent.

 When a cardholder requests a charge reversal with their bank, the bank notifies Square of the request.
 Square then notifies the seller and adds the dispute to the seller's Disputes Dashboard.
 At this time, Square withholds the disputed funds from the seller's Square account balance until the bank issues a final resolution on the case.
 If there are insufficient funds in the Square account balance, the funds are removed (debited) from the seller's most recently linked bank account.

-Square does not decide who wins or loses the dispute; that decision is up to the cardholder's bank.
+Square doesn't decide who wins or loses the dispute; that decision is up to the cardholder's bank.
 However, Square communicates with the bank on the seller's behalf, provides the seller with updates, and helps them navigate the process.
 The steps in the dispute process are as follows:

 Did you know?